cosmos/sdk-tutorials/b9lab-content/3-main-concepts/02-architecture.md

 ![Node, blockchain layers, and ABCI](./images/ABCI.png)

 Tendermint passes confirmed transactions to the application layer through the Application Blockchain Interface.
 The application layer must implement the ABCI, which is a socket protocol.
-In this way, Tendermint is unconcerned with the interpretation of transactions and the application layer can be unconcerned with propagation, broadcast, confirmation, network formation, and other lower-level concerns that Tendermint attends to, unless it wants to inspect such properties.
+In this way, Tendermint is unconcerned with the interpretation of transactions and the application layer can be unconcerned with propagation, broadcast, confirmation, network formation, and other lower-level concerns that Tendermint attends to unless it wants to inspect such properties.

 Since the ABCI is a sockets protocol, developers are free to create blockchains in any language that supports sockets, provided their application implements the ABCI.
 The ABCI defines the boundary between replication concerns and the application, which is a state machine.